pyeventsourcing/eventsourcing/docs/topics/process.rst

 then it will be processed exactly once.

 The processing will be reliable even if the behaviour of the policies and the aggregates is dysfunctional.
-A ratchet is as reliable as its pawl and teeth.
-Similarly, a process application is as reliable as its database transactions.
+Just like a ratchet is as good as its teeth and pawl are strong, similarly a process application is as reliable as its database transactions are atomic.
+The atomicity of the database transactions guarantees the integrity of both notification log (teeth) and the tracking records (pawl).

 System of processes